QMCSoftware/QMCSoftware/CONTRIBUTING.md

 Pull requests should be made into the `develop` branch, as we try and keep the `master` branch consistent with the current release.

-**For a QMCPy component try to ...**
+**For a QMCPy component (generator, algorithm, use case) try to ...**

-- incorporate other QMCPy components when possible.
+- incorporate and be consistent with other QMCPy components as much as possible.
 - keep naming conventions the same across similar components.
 - develop thorough documentation, including doctests.
+See `qmcpy/stopping_criterion/cub_qmc_sobol_g.py` as an example.
-- create unittests.
+- create fast and/or long unittests in the `test/` directory.
-- create a workout or demo showcasing your new component,
+- create a workout or demo showcasing your new component, preferably including
-    - preferably with a connection/comparison to available components.
+    - a connection/comparison to available components.
-    - preferably showing theoretical complexity is met.

-**For a QMCPy use case, try to ...**

-- create a demo that showcases your component, preferably including
+    - how the expected cost is realized.
-    - an overview of the mathematics.
+    - an overview of the relevant mathematics.
-    - figures.
+    - figures to illustrate important features.
     - references.
-- develop a potential blog to put on the [QMCPy blogs site](http://qmcpy.wordpress.com/).
+- consider submitting a blog to put on the [QMCPy blogs site](http://qmcpy.wordpress.com/).

 **For a bug fix, try to**